shh-dlce/qmss-2016/relational_databases/02-csv-data.md

 ```

 Notes:
+- This data file separates values in rows by a tab `\t`, which is a common variant of
+  delimiter-separated values.
 - The `LanguageCode` field looks like it holds exactly one ISO 639-3 language identifier.
 - UPSID inventories are identified by a value of `upsid` for the `Source` field.
-- Running csvstat on the 8.2 MB PHOIBLE file with 75,388 rows takes > 10 secs on a pretty fast
+- Running `csvstat` on this 8.2 MB file with 75,388 rows takes > 10 secs on a pretty fast
   machine.